Plains Leopard Frog

 Life Cycle

-Breeding in Missouri is generally from mid-April to early June (sometimes as early as mid-March in southeastern Missouri); some years they breed in autumn, too, if the weather is cool and rainy enough.
+Breeding in Missouri is generally from mid-April to early June (sometimes as early as mid-March); some years they breed in autumn, too, if the weather is cool and rainy enough.
 Males gather at a marsh, pond, or temporary pool and begin calling after sunset.
-Females lay eggs in round or slightly oblong masses that are surrounded by a thin coating of clear, protective jelly.
+Females lay eggs in rounded masses that are protected by a thin coating of clear jelly.
 The clusters are attached to submerged stems or branches in shallow water.
 Each mass can have 4,000–6,500 eggs, which hatch in 2–3 weeks.
-Tadpoles become froglets in midsummer (about 3 months after egg laying) or may overwinter in the breeding ponds and transform the next spring.
+Tadpoles become froglets in midsummer (about 3 months after egg laying) or, if they hatch late in the season, may overwinter as tadpoles in the ponds and transform the next spring.

 As predators, these amphibians help decrease populations of many insects that are pests to humans.
 Additionally, their strange, rhythmic calls add to the magic of a Missouri evening.